Knaveen007/Knaveen007/README.md

 - 👋 Hi, I’m @Knaveen007
 - 👀 I’m interested in AI/ML
 - 🌱 I’m currently working Machine Learning
-- 💞️ I’m looking to collaborate with the entusiasts who are working on Machine Learning
+- 💞️ I’m looking to collaborate with the entusiasts who are working on Machine on Learning
 - 📫 How to reach me ...

 <!---